Astig-1982/Milestone-coffee/README.md

 * I was informed that my hero image (please see it [here](https://esprada.co.uk/wp-content/uploads/2018/06/books-break-coffee-927451-compressed-pexels-220618-min.jpg)) with which I wanted to submit the project innitally wasn't very suggestive regarding the goal of the website.
 I've changed it with the current one (please see [here](https://albacoffee.com/wp-content/uploads/2018/09/OfficeCoffee1.jpg)) from which I had much better feedback, sending a more clear message about what the company is essentially selling - coffee.
 * I was informed that my products section wasn't suggestive enough in terms of what this section actually represents.
 Following this feedback, together with the warning issued by **W3C Validator** regarding lacking of some headings (please see above) I've added the explanatory heading to this section.
 * I was advised that using *br* tags (line break) in HTML coding is an old technic and not highly recommended.
 I have removed all *br* tags and replaced with alternatives (separate divs elements or have completely removed them).
 * The div element with the class "head-nav row" from the header section had default margins from bootstrap.
-Because of this, the entire website was too large to fit in the viewport (for all devices) and it had a left/right scroll.
+Because of this, the entire website was too large to fit in the viewport (for all devices) and it had a horizontal scroll.
 With the help of [DevTools](https://developers.google.com/web/tools/chrome-devtools) I realised where is the error and set margins to 0 to the respective element.

+### Overall:

+#### Responsivness:

+I knew that the project needed to be fully responsive on all types of screen, especially mobile friendly.
+In order to accomplish this requirement I used Bootstrap as HTML framework, this option being the one that I'm most comfortable using at the moment.
+I've carried the testing using dev-tools throughout and a final test after the completion.

+#### Result:

+The website is fully responsive as expected, all elements and content fit within their boundaries and are easy to see on any device.